alphaqu/notalpha-docs/docs/dashloader/cache/dashobject.md

 ```

 ## Factory Constructor
 When an Object gets added to a `RegistryWriter` it tries to find a DashObject that has support for that class.
-If it finds a DashObject, it's "Factory" constructor will be called.
+If it finds a DashObject, its "Factory" constructor will be called.

 The constructor can have 4 different signatures.